solvip/timeseries/README.md

 - Ensure that Timeseries.Xs and Timeseries.Ys is always of equal length if you manipulate them without the accessors provided.
 Violating this constraint will result in pancis.

+At the time of this writing(May, 2018), please do not assume API stability.

+# License

+timeseries is licensed under MIT.
+See [LICENSE](LICENSE)